danielanteloagra/api-sdk-php/README.md

 ```

-For example of usage have a look at examples folder.
+For example of usage have a look at the examples folder.

-For more information or to report an issue go to https://github.com/Smartling/api-sdk-php/